-The gas pressure field around the droplet $(p_g)$ can be estimated using the momentum and mass conservation in the gas phase, with the assumptions of inviscid flow, incompressible fluid and quasisteady state.
-Moreover, the local gas flow is assumed to have the structure of a stagnation point: $U_x = -aU_x/D_0$ , where a is an indicator of the rate of stretching.
+The gas pressure field around the droplet (p_g) can be estimated using the momentum and mass conservation in the gas phase, with the assumptions of inviscid flow, incompressible fluid and quasisteady state.
+Moreover, the local gas flow is assumed to have the structure of a stagnation point: $U_x =$ $-aU_x/D_0$, x is the coordinate in the streamwise direction and a is an indicator of the rate of stretching.
 The resulting equation is (22):